althomi3/flutterWeighliftingJournal/README.md

 When running the app with the local machine, e.g., MacOS, the data is treated as persistent.
 You can test this by running the app, adding some entries, closing and restarting the app.
 The persistent data were implemented with a Hive storage by using hive_ce.
 Since browsers like Chrome treat data a bit differently, the persistent state is not visible when you run the app with a browser such as Chrome.

-## Easy to use and intuitive
+## Easy to Use and Intuitive check
 There were multiple measures taken to make the app easy to use.
 Some examples are:

 - Navigation in the navigation bar contains the major areas users navigate between.
 Other navigation actions are embedded in the user flow within the screens.
 This supports a navigation that fits to the user scenario.
-Overall, the navigation objective is to guide the user towards the mail goal: tracking a training set.
+Overall, the navigation objective is to guide the user towards the main goal: tracking a training set.
 In addition, automatic navigation has been implemented after certain steps, e.g., navigating the user to a screen where they see the submitted form entry.
 - Navigation icons and labels are chosen to support the understanding of the usage of each view.
-Button sizes sizes and font styles are designed to represent a helpful information and action hierarchy which supports the user in intentonal app understanding.
+Button sizes and font styles are designed to represent a helpful information and action hierarchy which supports the user in intentional app understanding.
 - An empty state is used including visual support and copy that help users getting kickstarted adding content.
 - The screens contain contextual elements which support the user in understanding how the app and the current step work.
 - Form validators support the user in submitting data efficiently.